 Is San José safe?

-However, remember it is still a foreign country and the living wage is substantially lower than what we are all accustomed to.
+However, remember, it is still a foreign country, and the living wage is substantially lower than we are accustomed to.

-The Coca-Cola bus station has the reputation for thefts even in the day so always keep your eyes on your bag and items, never leave anything unattended or become too comfortable.
+The Coca-Cola bus station has a reputation for thefts even during the day, so always keep your eyes on your bag and items, never leave anything unattended or become too comfortable.